-Kidney disease also does not have symptoms in the early stages.
-A person may have swelling called edema, which happens when the kidneys cannot get rid of extra fluid and salt.
-Edema can occur in the legs, feet, or ankles and less often in the hands or face.
-Once kidney function decreases further, symptoms can include
+Early CKD also may not have symptoms.
+As kidney disease gets worse, some people may have swelling, called edema.
+Edema happens when the kidneys cannot get rid of extra fluid and salt.
+Edema can occur in the legs, feet, ankles, or—less often—in the hands or face.

 - increased or decreased urination